 2. What Not to Use?

-Primarily, don’t use rocks.
+In the planning phase of your fire pit design, it’s advisable not to use rocks.
 At least, don’t use common rocks you can find around most places.
 Many rocks are porous or just not able to stand up to high heats.
 In the best case, these rocks will crack and need to be replaced often.
 In the worst case, they’ll explode, sending flying shrapnel everywhere and potentially hurting or even killing someone.

 It’s important that you don’t use rocks or bricks with air pockets inside when building a fire pit from scratch for a similar reason, as it’s incredibly unsafe.